 The pressure range at which the rupture disk shall be marked.
-Manufacturing design ranges are usually catalogued by the manufacturer as a percentage of the specified burst pressure.
-Catalogued manufacturing ranges may be modified by agreement between the user and the manufacturer.
+Usually catalogued by the manufacturer as a percentage of the specified burst pressure.
+May be modified by agreement between the user and the manufacturer.

 3.16 Marked Burst Pressure

 The burst pressure established by tests for the specified temperature and marked on the disk tag by the manufacturer.
-The marked burst pressure may be any pressure within the manufacturing design range unless otherwise specified by the customer.
-The marked burst pressure is applied to all of the rupture disks of the same lot.
+May be any pressure within the manufacturing design range unless otherwise specified by the customer and is applied to all of the rupture disks of the same lot.

 3.17 Maximum Allowable Working Pressure - MAWP

 The maximum gauge pressure permissible at the top of a vessel in its operating position at the designated coincident temperature specified for that pressure.

 A pressure-relief device that remains open after operation.
 A manual resetting means may be provided.